sriramab/gamamanual/References/GAMLReferences/Operators.md

 ```

-  * "file": the file containing the network
+  * "format": the format of the file, "file": the file containing the network

 ```
 graph<myVertexSpecy,myEdgeSpecy> myGraph <- load_graph_from_file(